mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 </details>

 ### Tuple Methods
-- count()   Returns the number of times a specified value occurs in a tuple
+- count():   Returns the number of times a specified value occurs in a tuple
-- index()   Searches the tuple for a specified value and returns the position of where it was found
+- index():   Searches the tuple for a specified value and returns the position of where it was found

 ``` python
 a = (2, 3, 10, -1, 10, 10)